Man walking away from a parked Audi electric vehicle that is on charge

 Different payment methods

 Payment methods vary too, some networks offer their own charging cards, such as contactless RFID cards whilst others use payment apps or contactless bank cards.
 The cost depends on the power level of the station and the tariff model of the network provider.
+We’ve designed the Audi charging service to make it simple and easy to pay for charging with just one card/app.

 Different Audi plug types